tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 To gather some quick data, I did a search on Indeed.com for the term ["API"](https://www.indeed.com/jobs?q=API&l=California) filtered by state, another search for ["technical writer"](https://www.indeed.com/jobs?q=technical+writer&l=California) filtered by state, and then listed the employment of technical writers by state as indicated by the STC Salary Database (2016 is the latest version).
 My searches on Indeed.com were done on August 12, 2018.

 Whether searches for these terms yields meaningful results is not certain, which is why I also list the more reliable information (though unrelated to APIs) from the STC Salary Database.
 Also, I'm by no means versed in statistics.
-Even if California has the largest number of mentions of "API" and also the largest mentions of "technical writer," this data has to be contextualized by the size of the state and the number of employed technical writers in the area.
+Even if California has the largest number of mentions of "API" and also the largest mentions of "technical writer," to determine job demand and opportunities this data has to be contextualized by the size of the state and the number of employed technical writers in the area.
 A high number of jobs doesn't necessarily mean more jobs will be available if there are simply more technical writers competing for those jobs.
 Thus, it's hard to say for sure where the best locations are for API doc jobs.

 For example, suppose the state is small and has only about 500 tech writers in the area, but the number of jobs for technical writers is high as well as the mentions of "API."
 Is that a better area in which to find a job?
 Maybe.
 It depends on how many writers are competing for the jobs.
-On the other hand, living in a larger tech hub with more variation in the job opportunities (and required technical skills) might provide more selection and fit for your particular skills.
+On the other hand, living in a larger tech hub with more variation in the job opportunities and required technical skills might provide more selection and fit for your particular skills.
 API doc jobs usually want candidates familiar with the languages they're targeting, so with more jobs available, you might have a better shot at matching up with one of the roles.

 All right, here's the data from my quick search: